LimJiaTzer/TIL-AI-25-project/README.md

 **Challenge:** Extract text from scanned documents and images.

 **Our Approach:**
-We deployed [`stepfun-ai/GOT-OCR-2.0-hf`](https://huggingface.co/stepfun-ai/GOT-OCR-2.0-hf), a transformer-based OCR model, which excels at:
+We implemented [`stepfun-ai/GOT-OCR-2.0-hf`](https://huggingface.co/stepfun-ai/GOT-OCR-2.0-hf), a transformer-based OCR model that excels in:
-- Recognizing complex text layouts.
+- Complex layouts.
-- Extracting accurate text even under challenging visual conditions.
+- Challenging visual conditions.
+- Multilingual and stylized text extraction.

 ---